Fanuel-D/C-Tour/README.md

 ## Overview
 ### Description
-This app does what any tour guide can do but also more.
+This app does what any tour guide can do but also has more to offer.
 It enables users to explore the a college campus either remotely or in person.
 It also connects incoming student of a given college.

 ### App Evaluation
 - **Category:** Education